For example: Pardot doesn’t support date-based replication, meaning this feature will not be available for Pardot connections.

 - When prompted, click OK to confirm and proceed with changing the starting date.

-If successful, a confirmation message will display indicating the re-sync has been queued.
-After a structure sync is performed, Stitch will begin replicating data according to the integration’s Replication Frequency.
+If successful, a confirmation message will display indicating the replication job has been queued.
+After a structure sync is performed, Stitch will begin replicating data according to the integration’s Replication Schedule.